-- When using small apertures. - When subjects at different distances appear in the picture. - When an ISO speed or gain value in the extended range is selected (\$\sum_64\$). - When the gamma curve component of the [Gamma/Color Space] setting in the custom picture file (123) is set to an option other than [BT.709 Normal] or [BT.709 Standard]. - When the main recording format is set to RAW.
+- When using small apertures. - vviiori doirig ornan aportaroo. - When subjects at different distances appear in the picture. - When an ISO speed or gain value in the extended range is selected (\bigcirc 65). - When the gamma curve component of the [Gamma/Color Space] setting in the custom picture file (124) is set to an option other than [BT.709 Normal] or [BT.709 Standard]. - When the main recording format is set to RAW.